UiTM Faculty of Law

 UiTM Faculty of Law is one of the professional graduate faculties of UiTM and is located in Shah Alam, Malaysia.
 It is among the notable public premier law school in Malaysia.

-The current Dean of the faculty is Dr. Hartini Saripan, who assumed the role in 2018.
+The current dean of the faculty is Prof. Madya Dr. Nur Ezan Rahmat, who assumed the role in 2024.

 The faculty currently consists of some 100 academic staff.
 It has about 1,144 students studying pre-law, BLS (Hons) and LL.B (Hons).